• Home

 Pilates for Rehabilitation

 Learn more than just Pilates exercises- understand the concepts and how to teach them to your patients effectively.
 Pilates fits into rehabilitation seamlessly, with principles such as core stability, spinal mobility, breath and muscle control.
-Day 1 will focus on Pilates history, concepts and mat based exercises that can be incorporated into most PT settings.
+Day 1 will focus on Pilates history, concepts and mat based exercises that can be incorporated into most rehab settings.
 Do you have a reformer in your clinic or are interested in getting one?
 Day 2 will teach how to use a reformer and exercises on the reformer focusing on proper form, cueing and safety.
-Approved for 14 CEUs for PTs in IL (both in person and virtual 2 day course count for live CEUs).
+Approved for 14 CEUs for PTs in IL (1 self study and 13 live hours), information can be provided so you can petition for CEUs in other states.
 This course has been developed and will be taught by Dr. Rachel Miller, Physical Therapist and certified Pilates instructor.
 No previous Pilates experience is required for this course.
+If you have a group of 3 or more interested, please reach out for group discount information.

 Learning Objectives